 “Support for a more radical approach to innovation is getting stronger.
 Moreover, by wide margins, strong innovators are much more likely to pursue disruptive or radical processes and cultures governing innovation projects.
 These companies understand that technological advances, like time, wait for no one- and that the need to transform their innovation functions, as well as their broader organizations, for the digital world is urgent”.

-Taking the first steps in enacting a digital transformation, which may be considered as radical, for some leaders and organizations, includes:
+Taking the first steps in leading and enacting a digital transformation, which may be considered as radical, for some leaders and organizations, includes integrating people and technology by:

 - Taking simple steps to make people matter by integrating human aspects into the digital workflow, by teaching people how to better interact, communicate, team & network seamlessly with each other, despite all of the technology available.